Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 Traditional SEO helps you rank on Google by building authority (like earning backlinks) and targeting keywords.
 GEO does something similar but with a twist: it optimizes your content for AI’s eyes, not just Google’s algorithm.

-Yes, backlinks and domain authority still matter, they’re your ticket to being seen as trustworthy.
+Yes, backlinks and domain authority still matter—they’re your ticket to being seen as trustworthy by AI models.
+Understanding your Domain Rank is still a foundational part of any AI-first content strategy.

 But GEO goes further.
 It’s about structuring your content so clearly, answering questions so precisely, and citing data so compellingly that AI systems like ChatGPT or Google AI Overviews can’t help but quote you.